CMU-TBD/HumANav-Release/USAGE.md

 ## More about the `Simulator`
 The `Simulator` progresses the state of the world in the main `simulate()` loop, which spawns update threads for all the agents in the scene, updates the robot and captures a "snapshot" of the current simulator status in the form of a `sim_state` that is stored for later use.

-The simulator can be made to run synchronously with the simulator or asynchronously by repeating the last command sent for a number of simulator frames.
-This can be toggled in [`params/user_params.ini`](params/user_params.ini) by editing the `block_joystick` param in `[simulator_params]`.
+The simulator can be made to run synchronously with the simulator (allowing for free "thinking time" as time freezes) or asynchronously by running in real-world time and repeating the last command sent if no new commands have arrived.
+This can be toggled in [`params/user_params.ini`](params/user_params.ini) by editing the `synchronous_mode` param in `[simulator_params]`.

 ## More about `sim_states`